Northeast blackout of 2003: Pennsylvania

 The blackout was confined to the northwest portion of the state.
 The state's most populated metros of Philadelphia and Pittsburgh were unaffected.
 According to emergency officials in Erie, Crawford, Venango, Clarion, Bradford, Forest and Warren counties, outages lasted into the night, but there were no serious injuries or incidents.

 Emergency services

-In New York, about 3,000 fire calls were reported, many from people using candles.
+In New York, about 3,000 fire calls were reported, a number of them from people using candles.
 Emergency services responded to 80,000 calls for help, more than double the average.

 From 4 p.m. of August 14 to midnight of August 15, there were 60 all-hands or greater alarm fires, caused mostly by candles.
 The FDNY answered over 7,500 calls which resulted in the transmission of over 4,000 alarms.

 Fatalities

 The blackout contributed to almost 100 deaths.